csound-flossmanual/csound-floss/book/05-a-envelopes.md

-Note that _expseg_ does not behave like linseg in that it will not hold its last final value if p3 exceeds its entire duration, instead it continues its curving trajectory in a manner similar to _line_ (and _expon_).
+Note that _expseg_ does not behave like linseg in that it will not hold its last final value if p3 exceeds its entire duration, instead it continues its curving trajectory in a manner similar to _line_ (and &nbsp;_expon_).
 This could have dangerous results if used as an amplitude envelope.

 ## Envelopes with release segment